Anegm-exe/UpSkillr-learning-V1/README.md

 *Thank You* <3
 - Please Make Sure You Run the Backend Using: "npm run start:dev" to Get The Benifits of Using Nodemon
-- Run Frontend Using: "npm start"
+- Run Frontend Using: "npm run dev"
 ___________________